hashgraph/hedera-services/hedera-node/POSTGRESQL_SETUP_GUIDE.md

 # PostgreSQL Setup Guide

-This document describes the standard Swirlds configuration for the PostgreSQL local development environment.
+This document describes the standard Swirlds/Hedera configuration for the PostgreSQL local development environment.

 ## PostgreSQL Setup for Local Development
-1. Download and Install Docker CE: [Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows) or [MacOS X](https://hub.docker.com/editions/community/docker-ce-desktop-mac)
+### Download and Install Docker CE [Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows) or [MacOS X](https://hub.docker.com/editions/community/docker-ce-desktop-mac)
-a.
-If prompted, choose to use Linux Containers during installation
+1. If prompted, choose to use Linux Containers during installation.
-b.
-On Windows, you may be forced to log off after the install completes.
+2. On Windows, you may be forced to log off after the installation completes.
-c.
-On Windows, if Hyper-V and Containers features are disabled you will see the prompt below.
+3. On Windows, if Hyper-V and Containers features are disabled, you will see the prompt below.
 Save your work, press Ok, and wait for your computer to restart.

-2. Create a local folder to use with PostgreSQL:   [MacOS/Linux Only]
+### Create a local folder to use with PostgreSQL
 ```
 # MacOS / Linux
 mkdir -p ~/Docker/Volumes/PostgreSQL/swirlds-fcfs
 ```

-3. Execute the following docker commands from the CLI:
+### Execute the following docker commands from the CLI:
 ```
 # MacOS / Linux
 docker run --name postgres -d -p 5432:5432 \